 Throughout the year, the Chair of the Audit Committee met regularly with the external auditor, representatives of the internal audit group and senior members of the Corporation's financial reporting group.
-In 2022, the Audit Committee reviewed and approved the annual audit plan of the internal audit group and the external auditor and received regular reports from Internal Audit Services.
+In 2023, the Audit Committee reviewed and approved the annual audit plan of the internal audit group and the external auditor and received regular reports from Internal Audit Services.
 In addition, the Audit Committee received reports on key audit matters from the external auditor.

-The Audit Committee oversaw the transition of the Corporation's external auditor from KPMG LLP to PwC.
 The Audit Committee is satisfied that PwC is independent from the Corporation and management.
 The Audit Committee proposed that the Board recommend to the shareholders the re-appointment of PwC as external auditor of the Corporation at the Meeting.